jemik/RE-Challange/challenge1/README.md

  ######  APT0.5 AkA FluffyPenguins is "packed" and ready for fun.

- The company is breached and the threat actor has encrypted all of your data.
+ The company is breached, and the threat actor has encrypted all of your data.
  During the incident you uncover a payload but, it needs a code to execute.

 ![alt text](https://raw.githubusercontent.com/jemik/RE-Challange/main/challenge1/crack-me.jpg)

- Now its time to crack the code and get the flag.
+ Now it´s time to crack the code and get the flag.